Washington National Cathedral: Other Notable Stones

+Stained glass and decorative arts

 There are many other works of art including over two hundred stained glass windows, the most familiar of which may be the Space Window, honoring mankind's landing on the Moon, which includes a fragment of lunar rock at its center; the rock was presented at the dedication service on July 21, 1974, the fifth anniversary of the Apollo 11 mission.

+A close-up of a panel of one of the wrought iron doors of the National Cathedral.

 Extensive wrought iron adorns the building, much of it the work of Samuel Yellin.
 A substantial gate of forged iron and carbon steel by Albert Paley was installed on the north side of the crypt level in 2008.
 Intricate woodcarving, wall-sized murals and mosaics, and monumental cast bronze gates can also be found.
-Most of the interior decorative elements have Christian symbolism, in reference to the church's Episcopal roots, but the cathedral is filled with memorials to persons or events of national significance: statues of Washington and Lincoln, state seals embedded in the marble floor of the narthex, state flags that hang along the nave, stained glass commemorating events like the Lewis and Clark expedition and the raising of the American flag at Iwo Jima.
+Most of the interior decorative elements have Christian symbolism, in reference to the church's Episcopal roots, but the cathedral is filled with memorials to persons or events of national significance: statues of Washington and Lincoln, state seals and flags which are embedded in the marble floor of the narthex and hang along the nave respectively, stained glass commemorating events like the Lewis and Clark expedition and the raising of the American flag at Iwo Jima.

-The cathedral was built with several intentional "flaws" in keeping with an apocryphal medieval custom that sought to illustrate that only God can be perfect.
-Artistically speaking, these flaws (which often come in the form of intentional asymmetries) draw the observer's focus to the sacred geometry as well as compensate for visual distortions, a practice that has been used since the Pyramids and the Parthenon.
-The architects designed the crypt chapels in Norman, Romanesque, and Transitional styles predating the Gothic, as though the cathedral had been built as a successor to earlier churches, a common occurrence in European cathedrals.